Butler Bulldogs: Hoosier helmet trophy

-The Hoosier helmet was established as the trophy helmet for the rivalry football game played between Butler and Valparaiso University.
+The Hoosier Helmet was established as the trophy helmet for the rivalry football game played between Butler and Valparaiso University.

 The Hoosier Helmet was created prior to the 2006 season to commemorate the football rivalry that has existed since 1921.
 The helmet trophy was created to further intensify the rivalry between these two teams.
 A group of Butler players, along with their head coach, Jeff Voris, came up with the idea for the helmet.
 After Valparaiso head coach Stacey Adams agreed to play for the helmet, Butler equipment manager John Harding put the helmet together.

 The white helmet is mounted on a hardwood plaque and features each team's logo on respective sides of the helmet.
 A gold plate is added each year to commemorate the winner and score of the contest.
-Currently, Butler holds a 9–3 series lead when playing for the Hoosier Helmet.
+Currently, Butler holds a 14–7 series lead when playing for the Hoosier Helmet.
 Both Butler and Valparaiso compete in the NCAA FCS (formerly division I-AA), non-scholarship Pioneer Football League.

-Track & field
+Track and field

 Butler Relays

 The Butler Relays were a prestigious American Track and Field competition, founded by track coach Herman Phillips who won three NCAA quartermile championships and was a member of the 1928 U.S. Olympic 1,600 meter gold medal relay team.

 The event annually showcased 350–400 athletes representing 20–30 colleges and universities.
 From an attendance of 3,500, the games grew to attract over 10,000 spectators to Butler (Hinkle) Fieldhouse each March.
 The college's fraternities and sororities vied in yearly ticket sales, parade float, house decoration, and Relay Queen competitions.
 The University Division "Governor's Cup" went to each year's victor, with Indiana University claiming the inaugural trophy in 1933 and the University of Notre Dame taking the final prize in 1942.
 The University of Michigan captured the eight intervening awards.
 Butler claimed the College Division "Mayor's Trophy" between 1938 and 1941.
 In addition to the participation of legendary American Olympians Jesse Owens, Glenn Cunningham, Ralph Metcalfe, and IU's Don Lash, the Butler Relays saw ten world records set or tied during the meet's decade-long run.

 When Phillips became head track and field coach at Purdue University in 1938, Lawrence Holmes directed the relays for one year.
 Butler alumnus and former world two mile (3 km) record holder Ray Sears staged the games from 1939 until the fieldhouse was dedicated to military use in 1942.
 The Butler Relays were not reinstituted after World War II because of the expense and the basketball program's influence over fieldhouse scheduling.